Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/certifications.md

 Keep in mind they are hierarchical as their names suggest and the hierarchy goes this way: *Gold* > *Silver* > *Bronze*.

 >[!Tip] **Pro Tip!** Don't forget to write down the guidelines and distribute them among the users in your Organization!
-Pin the Guidelines document to your Organization *Content* for more visibility.
+You can *pin* the Guidelines document to your Organization **Pins** section for more visibility.